major/major.io/content/posts/2019-08-13-buildah-error-vfs-driver-does-not-support-overlay-mountopt-options.md

 vfs driver does not support overlay.mountopt options
 ```

-My [container build script] is fairly basic, but it does include a change to
+My container build script[^1] is fairly basic, but it does include a change to
 use the vfs storage driver:

 ```bash